joereynolds/salutem/README.md

 # Salutem ('health' in latin)

-A basic healthcheck script for servers
+A basic healthcheck script for servers.

 ## Adding checks